 This is especially important if you are taking photos on big days such as weddings because what most people don’t realize is that the happy couple are actually exhausted and so naturally they have dark circles under their eyes for most of the day.
 That’s where the tool kit comes in and the rest is history.

 Whether you are a professional photographer or someone who enjoys capturing shots on their smartphones, this tip goes for either type of person, make sure you do not go over the top with filters.
 There are plenty of template filters on your phone or Instagram that works well as a basis to work off of, however, using one of these and not altering it will produce a very basic photograph.
 It will look amateur and if you want your photos to stand out then you should consider using apps like VSCO where you can select from a tonne of more specialized filters or you can work on altering pre-existing ones to your taste.

 Understand The Power Of Lighting

 Lighting can be both your friend and your foe when it comes to mastering the art of photography.
 If at the moment you are taking a photo it doesn’t look right, ask yourself whether it is the framing, the subject, the lighting or some other component in the photo.
-You can edit your photo to improve the lighting but you shouldn’t take a poorly lit photo and hope that the editor can fix it because that won’t always be possible.
+You can use a photo editor to edit your photo.
+To improve the lighting be sure to not take a poorly lit photo and rely too much on the photo editor because that won’t always be possible.
 Also, the fewer changes you have to make to the photo the better as this helps it retain its quality.
 You can learn more about how to ensure good composition and exposure here.